-DO THIS: In the 1-3 paragraphs, outline the challenge your article will help resolve, and the ideal future it aims to bring readers towards.
+DO THIS: In the first 1-3 paragraphs, outline the challenge your article will help resolve.

-For example, a blog post titled, Three Tips for Choosing Better Friends When Breaking a Destructive Substance Addiction, will be easier to write than, How to Break an Addiction.
+For example, a blog post titled, Three Tips for Choosing Better Friends When Breaking a Substance Addiction, will be easier to write than one titled, Friends and Addiction.

-As another example, Four Ways to Motivate Your Lazy Staff Without Offering More Money would be better than the massive topic of, How to Manage Employees.
+As another example, Four Ways to Motivate Your Lazy Staff Without Offering More Money would be better than the massive topic of, Employee Management.

 Just like act one of a well-written play, set the stage for your article with a clear, specific challenge section.
-It gives grounds your article in purpose, and readers love that.
+Readers love that.

 Section 2.
 The Summary

-Giving people a quick summary helps them know what they are getting, and keep you on track as you write.
+Give people a quick summary so they know what to expect.
+This statement will also help you stay on track as you write.

 Section 3.
 The Solution

 This is the meat of the article.
-It’s the steps, suggestions, tips, questions, considerations — all the stuff you want to share to help the reader.
+It’s the steps, suggestions, stories, tips, coachy questions — all the stuff you want to share to help the reader.

-DO THIS: Write approximately a screenful (a handful of paragraphs) of content to support each item — the five tips, the three steps, the seven questions, etc.
+DO THIS: Write a screenful (a handful of paragraphs) of content to support each item of the solution.

-For example, if you’re a relationship coach writing the article, How to Rebuild Your Self-Esteem After a Major Break-Up, then your solution section could include three tips:
+For example, if you’re a relationship coach writing the article, How to Rebuild Your Self-Esteem After a 10 Year Break-Up, then your solution section could include three topics: